Warren Peacocke: Commandant of Lisbon

 Captain Rees Howell Gronow echoed Wellesley's opinion of Peacocke, saying that he was "remarkable for his urbanity of manner, his untiring business habits, and a keen judgment which made him alike an accomplished statesman and an intelligent soldier".
 Wellesley appointed Peacocke a brigadier-general on 9 May 1811, backdating the promotion to 23 January.
 Then on 4 June Peacocke was promoted to major-general.
 Not all of the British were as positive towards Peacocke's work.
 When the 15th Hussars arrived at their barracks in Lisbon in February 1813 they found them in a very poor state.
 They recorded Peacocke's operations as "so excessive bad that nothing was to be procured without considerable delay and much difficulty; in general things appeared excessively mismanaged".

 As well as working with and commanding the British presence in Lisbon Peacocke was also one of the chief liaisons with the Portuguese government, corresponding between it, Wellesley, and the British government.
 The Portuguese were not always supportive of the military presence in their capital city, and Peacocke was often tasked with reconciling them to the situation.
 He only relinquished his command at Lisbon when the Peninsular War ended in April 1814.
 The Portuguese rewarded Peacocke for his services by creating him a Knight Commander of the Tower and the Sword on 17 December, but he was not equally rewarded by the British government.
-While the majority of his contemporaries who had served as general officers under Wellesley were made Knight Commanders of the Order of the Bath, Peacocke was not.
+While the majority of his contemporaries who had served as general officers under Wellesley were made Knights Commander of the Order of the Bath, Peacocke was not.
 Instead, he was made a Knight Bachelor on 27 July 1815, which award historians Ron McGuigan and Robert Burnham suggest was only given to him because of the Portuguese knighthood he already held.